SINQ: Sinkhorn-Normalized Quantization for Calibration-Free Low-Precision LLM Weights: Related Work

 \subsection{Calibration}

 If quantization time and potential overfitting can be tolerated, using some data to calibrate the quantized value assignments can be a practical approach.
 A highly influential work is GPTQ \cite{GPTQ} that considers the Hessian for a given layer to find weight pairs that can compensate for each other, if their quantization errors have opposite signs.
 A second approach, as seen in AWQ \cite{AWQ}, is to minimize the prediction error of each linear layer (separately) under quantization (for more details see Sec.~\ref{sec:awq}).
-This per-layer prediction error minimization has been further developed by \cite{omniquant} and \cite{affinequant}. \cite{any4} combine non-uniform quantization with calibration to learn optimal non-uniform quantization levels.
-SINQ is orthogonal to calibration; we demonstrate its compatibility with calibration in AWQ-based experiments.
+This per-layer prediction error minimization has been further developed by \cite{omniquant} and \cite{affinequant}.
+Similar to AWQ, CrossQuant \cite{liu2024crossquant} finds an input axis scale for the weight matrix with a calibration process. \cite{any4} combine non-uniform quantization with calibration to learn optimal non-uniform quantization levels.
+We demonstrate the compatibility of SINQ with calibration in AWQ-based experiments.